How to Start a Business in Pennsylvania Checklist

 Enter your proposed name in the search box.

-Read through the search results which shows you businesses that match your search or closely related names.
+Read through the search results which show you businesses that match your search or closely related names.
 Click on the filing number to read more about each registered business.
 If there are no results, the business name that you want is still available.

 Get an Employer Identification Number (EIN).